 Access rights granted to users will be restricted to the minimum required in order for them to fulfil their roles.

-Procedures shall be established for all information systems to ensure that users’ access rights are adjusted appropriately and in a timely manner to reflect any changes in a user’s circumstances (for example when a member of staff moves to another role, there is a business driven change to a role or a member of staff or student leaves the University).
+Procedures shall be established for all information systems to ensure that users’ access rights are adjusted appropriately and in a timely manner to reflect any changes in a user’s circumstances (for example when a member of staff moves to another role, there is a business-driven change to the role, or a member of staff or student leaves the University).
+Procedures shall also be established to ensure that access rights for people accessing from applicable institutions are managed appropriately.

 Privileged or administrative accounts are accounts used for the administration of information systems and are distinct from user accounts.
 These accounts must only be used by system administrators when undertaking specific tasks that require special privileges.